Bloom (Beach House album): Critical reception

-Bloom was met with critical praise from contemporary music critics upon release.
+Bloom was met with universal acclaim from music critics upon release, with a majority praising its polished production, despite some criticism on it being superficial.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 45 reviews, which indicates "generally favorable reviews".
 Aggregator AnyDecentMusic? gave it 7.4 out of 10, based on their assessment of the critical consensus.